adithyakrish0/alt-a-smartfix/PRIVACY.md

 ## 👶 Children's Privacy

-Alt-D is not intended for children under 13.
+Alt-A is not intended for children under 13.
 We do not knowingly collect any information from children.

 ---

 ## 🌍 International Users

-Alt-D is a client-side extension that stores data locally.
+Alt-A is a client-side extension that stores data locally.
 Your data remains on your device regardless of your location.
 API calls to Groq are subject to Groq's data handling practices.

 ---